 When you stop paying your credit card bills, your minimum payment will grow and your interest rate will increase.
 Each month your minimum payment will get larger as more late payment fees are added to your balance.

 After 60 days of nonpayment, your credit card issuer is allowed to increase your APR to the default or penalty rate, which is the highest rate on your credit card balance.
-When the default rate kicks in, your finance charges will also grow.
+When the penalty rate kicks in, your finance charges will also increase.
 The result is that your outstanding balance and the payment you need to catch up gets larger every month you're late.

 Even after you catch up, the penalty rate will remain in effect until you've made six consecutive payments.
 After that, the rate must go down for your existing balance but can remain in effect for new purchases.